MehedilslamRipon/image-gallery-ollyo/README.md

    -
 3. **UUIDgenerator.js**
    - This JavaScript function generates a UUID using the current timestamp and a random number.
 It replaces certain characters in a predefined format with random hexadecimal digits, and returns a UUID.

+## Usage

+1. **Selecting Images:**
+   - Users can select multiple images by clicking the checkbox associated with each image.

+2. **Deleting Images:**
+   - Selected images can be deleted using the delete button.

+3. **Reordering Images:**
+   - Users can reorder images by dragging and dropping them within the gallery.
+   - Dragging an image indicates its position, and dropping it updates the gallery order.

+4. **Setting Feature Image:**
+   - The first image (from left to right) is considered the featured image.
+   - The feature image is displayed larger and visually distinct from other images.

 ## Functionality